mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/upgrade/index.md

 ### For Konvoy 2.x:

-Upgrade Kaptain:
+1. Upgrade Kaptain:

   ```bash
   kubectl kudo upgrade --instance kaptain --namespace kubeflow ./kubeflow-1.4.0_1.3.0.tgz
   ```

-2. Monitor the upgrade process by running:
+1. Monitor the upgrade process by running:

   ```bash
   kubectl kudo plan status --instance kaptain --namespace kubeflow
   ```

-3. After the upgrade completes, log in to Kaptain.
+1. Log in to Kaptain after the upgrade completes.

-1. Discover the cluster endpoint and copy it to the clipboard.
+1. Locate the cluster endpoint and copy it to your clipboard.

   If you are running Kaptain _on-premises_, use this command: